Applying to the MA Program in History

 The History Department offers a number of graduate assistantships to incoming and returning graduate students.
 These financial aid opportunities include both graduate tuition remission and a small monthly stipend, and are all reserved for students who have been formally accepted to the MA Program in History.

 We offer a number of departmental teaching assistantships, research assistantships with the Oregon Encyclopedia Project and with the Oregon Historical Society, editorial assistantships through the Pacific Historial Review, and mentorships through the PSU University Studies Program.

-> For more information on these opportunities, including an application form, please click here.
+New applicants to our MA Program can apply for an assistantship via the online application process (see above, "Page 7"), while returning MA students can access an application form online.
 Please note that to apply for some of these opportunities, you may need to submit additional letters of reference and/or a statement of interest and/or undergo an interview process.

-> The deadline for applying for these opportunities, for both prospective and returning MA students, is February 15.
+The deadline for applying for these opportunities, for both prospective and returning MA students, is February 15.